Issues (band): 2013–2015: Self-titled album and Diamond Dreams EP

 Issues' first release of 2013 was a stand-alone single titled "Hooligans", which was released on July 5 and was accompanied with a music video.
 In May, drummer Case Snedecor left the band due to musical differences.
 But in the next month, his successor, Josh Manuel, was announced as the new drummer of the band, making this the fourth lineup change in the band's short history.
 On May 19, 2013, the band participated in the Vans Warped Tour.

-The band confirmed that they would be releasing an EP full of acoustic versions of songs from their debut EP 'Black Diamonds', which was later released on, November 18, 2014.
-The band was initially set to release their debut album in November, however it was pushed back to January 2014.
+The band was initially set to release their debut album in November 2013, however it was pushed back to January 2014.
 It was revealed in December that the album was set to be released on February 18, 2014, along with the album details and track list, revealing it to be a self-titled album.

 Issues made another release through Fearless Records on the Punk Goes Christmas album, released on November 2, with song "Merry Christmas, Happy Holidays".
 It was later announced that they would be joining Beartooth on Of Mice & Men UK headlining tour in April as a support act.
-It was also announced that they will be joining Bring Me the Horizon and Of Mice & Men on their 'American Dream Tour' beginning February with fellow supporting acts Letlive and Northlane.
+It was also announced that they would be joining Bring Me the Horizon and Of Mice & Men on their 'American Dream Tour' beginning February 2014 with fellow supporting acts Letlive and Northlane.
 The band also confirmed that they will be performing the entire Vans Warped Tour 2014.

 The band's debut album Issues was released on February 18, 2014.
 In April, it was announced that the band would perform at 2014's Reading and Leeds Festival.
 The band were a support act for the Wembley Arena performance in London on December 5 supporting Bring Me the Horizon along with Young Guns and Sleepwave.
 The band will be headlining in America dubbed the "Journeys Noise: Thanks for the Invite" tour and will be supported by I Killed The Prom Queen, Ghost Town, Marmozets and Nightmares and takes place late October to mid December.

 On October 17, 2014, the band confirmed they'd be releasing their first acoustic EP, Diamond Dreams, produced and mixed by the band themselves along with Matt Malpass and various other personnel.
 The EP was officially released on November 17.